binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/blast/README.md

 Got 15 hits from the GRYC blast.
 Downloaded the fasta sequence and the blast text output.
 The latter requires a lot of parsing, and there is no option that I can find to change the output format to a table.
 Instead, I just brutal-forced it -- copy and paste the table on the html page, put it into a text file, and edited it with vim (only 15 rows, not too bad).
 I also added an ID column to render the sequence ID more in-line with what I have for the other sequences.

 I revamped the `blast.Rmd`.
 In the process of filtering and integrating the new hits, I found that I didn't properly filter the refseq_protein hits with the same length threshold I applied to the fungidb hits.
 So now I made the analysis consistent with respect to the selection criteria, and removed the _D. rugosa_ sequences (the reason is documented in the `README` files in the `output/gene-tree` folder or subfolders therein).
 In the end we get 100 sequences in total.
-## 2020-08-06 [HB] HMMER and BLAST search for homologs of the N-terminal domain (350 a.a.) of XP_028889033 in viruses and bacteria
+## 2020-08-06 [HB] Identify potential homologs in bacteria and in _S. cerevisiae_
-I did a HMMER search with the first 350 amino acid
+HMMER and BLAST search for homologs of the N-terminal domain (350 a.a.) of XP_028889033 in viruses and bacteria

     MAFNFVRGWLLLAFYLSATWALTITENTVNVGALNIKIGSLTINPGVYYSIVNNALTTLGGSLDNQGEFYVTSANGLAASVSIVSGTIKNSGDLAFNSLRASVISNYNLNSIGGFTNTGNMWLGISGYSLVPPIILGSATNWDNSGRIYLSQNSGSASTITISQTLGSITNDGSMCIERLSWLQTTSIKGAGCINLMDDAHLQLQISPWSVSNDQTIYLSSSSSMLSVLGLSQSITGTKTYNVVGFGDGNSIRVNTGFSGYSYEGDTLTLSFFLGLFKIAFKIGTGYSKSGFSTNGLFGAGTRISYSGAYPGTVPDVCKCFDFPEPTTTPLPSSTSQSSKPSSSSSVIT